mrichtsfeld/forms-bridge/readme.txt

 1. A unique name for the new connection
 2. The URL of your backend
 3. An array of HTTP headers with connection metadata and credentials
+4. Optional, an HTTP authentication credential (Basic, Bearer, etc)

 Once registered, you can reuse your backend connection on your form bridges.

+== Custom fields ==

+Custom fields are data that will be added the bridge payload.
+Use them to store private data you don’t want to place on your public forms, like user emails, or config values, like product IDs or lead tags.

+== Mappers ==

+Use mappers to rename your form fields to fit the backend API schema.

 == Templates ==